MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - número do passaporte

 ## <a name="portugal-tax-identification-number"></a>Portugiesische Steueridentifikationsnummer
-Diese vertrauliche Informationstyp Entität ist nur im vertraulichen Informationstyp EU-Steueridentifikationsnummer verfügbar.

 ### <a name="format"></a>Format

-neun Ziffern ohne Leerzeichen oder Trennzeichen
+neun Ziffern mit optionalen Leerzeichen

 ### <a name="pattern"></a>Muster

+- 3 Ziffern
+- ein optionaler Raum
+- 3 Ziffern
+- ein optionaler Raum
-neun Ziffern
+- 3 Ziffern

 ### <a name="checksum"></a>Prüfsumme